vhespanha/workers/_templates/cloudflare/cron-tiny-go/README.md

 ## Notice

 - A free plan Cloudflare Workers only accepts ~1MB sized workers.
-  - Go Wasm binaries easily exceed this limit, so *you'll need to use a paid plan of Cloudflare Workers* (which accepts ~5MB sized workers).
+  - Tiny-go Wasm binaries probably won't exceed this limit, so you might not need to use a paid plan of Cloudflare Workers.
-  - There's also a Tinygo version of this that can be found [here](https://github.com/syumai/workers/tree/main/_templates/cloudflare/cron-tiny-go).
+  - There's also a Go version of this that can be found [here](https://github.com/syumai/workers/tree/main/_templates/cloudflare/cron-go).

 ## Usage